JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 # Creating iOS Application

-Let's create an iOS application in Xcode.
 We open Xcode and select *Create a new Xcode project* option.
 In the dialog, we choose the iOS target and select the *Single View App*.
-Fill the next page with defaults, and use the `KotlinIOS` as the *Product Name*.
+Fill the next page with defaults, and use the `KotlinIOS` (or something else) as the *Product Name*.
 Let's select Swift as the language (it is possible to use Objective-C too).
-We should instruct Xcode to place the project into the `native` folder under our project.
+We should instruct Xcode to place the project into the `native` folder under our project, later we will use relative paths in the configuration files.

-Right now, we should be able to run the application on the iOS emulator or on the iOS device.
-The device may require to configure an Apple developer account and to issue a developer certificate.
+The created iOS application is ready to run on the iOS emulator or on the iOS device.
+The device run may require an Apple developer account and to issue a developer certificate.
 Xcode does its best to guide us through the process.

-Let's make sure we can to run the application on the iPhone emulator.
+Let's make sure we can to run the application on the iPhone emulator or device.

-## Settings up Framework Dependency
+# Setting up Framework Dependency in Xcode

-Let's turn back
-to the Android Studio and run the task `build` in the `SharedCode` project via the *Gradle* tool window.
-The task generates iOS frameworks for the use with the Xcode project.
+The `SharedCode` build generates iOS frameworks for the use with the Xcode project.
-All frameworks are create in the `SharedCode/build/bin` folder.
+All frameworks are in the `SharedCode/build/bin` folder.
-It created *debug* and *release* version for every target.
+It creates *debug* and *release* version for every framework target.
 We configured the build to have two targets:
-- the `iOSx64` target for iOS emulator
-- the `iOS` target, for an arm64 iOS device
+- `iOS` for an arm64 iOS device
+- `iOSx64` for the iOS emulator

 The frameworks are in the following paths:
 ```